RyoJerryYu/blog-next/src/core/indexing/README.md

 ### slug

-The path argument used for a post.
+The path argument used for a page.

 e.g. For `src/pages/articles/[slug].tsx`, for the post of `/articles/hello-world`, the slug is `hello-world`.

 For one type of post (article or ideas), the slug should be unique for a post.

 Should have no any `/` in the slug.

+Not only a post should could have a slug. e.g. a tag page could have a slug too.

 ### meta